janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ### Customizing Telemetry Destination

-By default, the Segment plugin is configured to send data to Red Hat.
-If you wish to change the destination, you can do so by setting the `SEGMENT_WRITE_KEY` environment variable to the desired Segment write key.
+The `analytics-provider-segment`  plugin is configured to send data to Red Hat by default.
+To change the destination that receives telemetry data, set the value of the `SEGMENT_WRITE_KEY` environment variable in your Helm configuration file as shown in the following examples.

-#### When using Helm Chart
+#### Example using Helm Chart

-Add the following configuration to your

 ```yaml
 upstream: